SGLT2 inhibitor: Medical uses

-The 2022 ADA standards of medical care in diabetes include SGLT2 inhibitors as a first line pharmacological therapy for type 2 diabetes (usually together with metformin), specifically in patients with chronic kidney disease, cardiovascular disease or heart failure.
+The 2022 American Diabetes Association (ADA) standards of medical care in diabetes include SGLT2 inhibitors as a first line pharmacological therapy for type 2 diabetes (usually together with metformin), specifically in patients with chronic kidney disease, cardiovascular disease or heart failure.

 A systematic review and network meta-analysis comparing SGLT-2 inhibitors, GLP-1 agonists, and DPP-4 inhibitors demonstrated that use of SGLT2 inhibitors was associated with a 20% reduction in death compared with placebo or no treatment.
-Another systematic review discussed the mechanisms by which SGLT-2 inhibitors improve cardio-renal function in patients with type 2 diabetes mellitus, emphasizing the impacts in improving neural tone.
+Another systematic review discussed the mechanisms by which SGLT-2 inhibitors improve cardio-renal function in patients with type 2 diabetes, emphasizing the impacts in improving neural tone.

+A meta-analysis including 13 cardiovascular outcome trials found that SGLT-2 inhibitors reduce the risk for three-point major adverse cardiovascular events (MACE), especially in subjects with an estimated glomerular filtration rate (eGFR) below 60 ml/min, whereas GLP-1 receptor agonists were more beneficial in persons with higher eGFR.
+Likewise, the risk reduction due to SGLT-2 inhibitors was larger in populations with a higher proportion of albuminuria, but this relationship was not observed for GLP-1 receptor agonists.
+This suggests a differential use of the two substance classes in patients with preserved and reduced renal function or with and without diabetic nephropathy, respectively.

-Two reviews have concluded that SGLT2 inhibitors benefit patients with atherosclerotic major adverse cardiovascular events (MACE).
+Two reviews have concluded that SGLT2 inhibitors benefit patients with atherosclerotic major adverse cardiovascular events.
 One of those studies defined MACE as the composite of myocardial infarction, stroke, or cardiovascular death.